 - Flip the bow over, and tie the loops together at the center of the ribbon with floral wire.
 Keep a lot of extra floral wire as we will use this later to attach the finished bow to our wreath.
 Push the excess wire to either side of the bow so that we can add our center loops.

 - To create our center loops, with the excess ribbon that we had cut off tie the ribbon like you would a shoe lace in the center of the bow.

-- Loop the remaining tales of this ribbon and tuck them into our simple knot to secure them into place.
+- Loop the remaining tails of this ribbon and tuck them into our simple knot to secure them into place.

 - Next, attach the finished bow to the top of your fall wreath with the excess floral wire we had left earlier.

-- To make the tales of our burlap bow a bit prettier, all I did was cut a “V” shape at the end of each one.
+- To make the tails of our burlap bow a bit prettier, all I did was cut a “V” shape at the end of each one.